 James St.Clair, President, a registered principal, is responsible for approving the plan and for conducting the required annual review.
 Mark Ford or Megan Deihl has the authority to execute this BCP.

 C. Plan Location and Access

 Our Firm will maintain copies of its BCP, the annual reviews, and the changes that have been made to it for inspection.
 An electronic version of our BCP may be accessed using the “Business Continuity Plan” link located at the bottom of the home page of our website at www.viewtrade.com .
 We also intend to utilize the BCP data repository offered by FINRA.

 Our Firm conducts business in equity, fixed income, and derivative securities.
 Our Firm is an introducing firm and does not perform any type of clearing function for itself or others.
 Furthermore, we do not hold customer funds or securities.
 We accept and enter orders.
 All transactions are sent to our clearing firm, which further routes for execution, our orders, compare them, allocates them, clears and settles them.
 Our clearing firm also maintains our customers’ accounts, can grant customers access to them, and delivers funds and securities.
 Our Firm services retail and institutional customers.

 Our clearing firm is:

-Our Firm has OSJ offices located in Florida, New Jersey, and Virginia.
+Our Firm has OSJ offices located in Florida and New Jersey.